-Fees for lessons in 2023 are $42 for a 30-minute individual lesson and $30 for a shared lesson.
-Payment is made per term and in advance to the teacher.
+Fees for lessons in 2024 are $42 for a 30-minute individual lesson and $30 for a shared lesson.
+Payment is made per term and invoiced by the teacher.
 GST may be added by some teachers.
-The number of lessons per Term, may vary considering public holidays, excursions and other interruptions.
+The number of lessons per term may vary owing to public holidays, excursions and other interruptions.

 Music Tuition Form